d-bl/GroundForge/docs/snow-stitches/index.md

 Even without that last step it can be fun to play with configurations of snowflakes.

 Another challenge is to support a variety of blob counts and starting sides.
-For that purpose we should be able to combine any of the following elements into a valid diagram.
+For that purpose we should be able to combine any of the following elements into a valid template.

 ![](plaits.svg)